-Many next generations married Indonesians and became planters, worked for the government in civil services, counsils or various other jobs.
+Many next generations married Indonesians and became planters, worked for the government in civil services, councils, teachers or various other jobs.
 First on Sumatra, later on Java.
 From what I know from my family is that my grandfather worked for the Indische Handelsbank and my grandmother was a school teacher in Batavia (Jakarta) and for the Sultan’s children in Medan.
 Her sister was married to a tea planter in Bandung.
-Their mother was an Indonesian orphan adopted by a dutch family and their father a dutch engineer.
+Their mother was an Indonesian orphan adopted by a Dutch family and their father a Dutch engineer.

 I’ve made a lot of friends during my travels here and still want to visit many places in Indonesia, including my grandparents birthplaces Kidiri and Surabaya, Salatiga where they met as children and Medan where my grandmother worked as a teacher.
 I also want to visit Singapore, Melaka and Penang.
 At this moment I’m doing more research about my roots, until I can go back here to film again.

 Episode 1: Jakarta